VikParuchuri/vik-blog/_drafts/making-an-app.md

 ## Conclusions

 I'm really excited to see this app used, and it's really rewarding to have had the chance to help out with this.
+I hope it can help a lot of women in India, and around the world, and I'd love to see how it could be extended and built on.
+Right now, the major needs are fixing bugs in the app, and adding in analysis scripts that can pull the data from Parse and display summaries and charts.

-If you want to contribute drop Priya a line -- she's priya at tulalens.org, and TulaLens is on twitter [@tulalens](https://twitter.com/tulalens).
+If you want to contribute, drop Priya a line -- she's priya at tulalens.org, and TulaLens is on twitter [@tulalens](https://twitter.com/tulalens).
 The app is on Github [here](https://github.com/VikParuchuri/TulaLensSurvey), and the survey authoring part is [here](https://github.com/VikParuchuri/tulalens-survey-web) if you want to take a look.